A look into Coinbase’s commitment to compliant asset listings

 Money Laundering and Terrorist Financing

-Money laundering refers to the use of the financial system to disguise proceeds of illicit activity.
-Terrorist financing the funding and financial support of terrorism.
+Money laundering refers to the use of the financial system to disguise proceeds of illicit activity, like funding the financial support of terrorism.
 US and International regulators have issued requirements to prevent, detect, and report activity indicative of money laundering and terrorist financing.

 Although studies have observed the rate of illicit activity on public blockchains to be significantly less than that of activity on traditional fiat rails, Coinbase has made significant investments and commitments to manage risks that bad actors may attempt to misuse Coinbase to facilitate money laundering or terrorist financing.